Lead in shot, bullets and fishing weights

 PREFERRED OPTION: Ban on placing on the market and using (with a five-year transition)

 COMPLEMENTARY OPTION: Conditional derogation under strict conditions

-Ban on sale and using unless bullet traps are used (with transition periods depending on the calibre size:
+Ban on using unless there are bullet traps at the shooting location (with transition periods depending on the calibre size:

 + Information obligation